Program Description

 Students studying on an F-1 visa are limited in the number of online course credits they can take, students on a J visa may not take any online courses towards their degree requirements, and students whose first degree in law was from another country who are using the LLM to qualify for the New York Bar Exam should not take any online courses, as the bar exam does not count these credits towards their requirements.

 Students may approach the Moses Center for Student Accessibility to explore accommodations.
-Exceptions can also be considered by the tax program in exigent circumstances that may not fall into the categories considered by the Moses Center, including, but not limited to: lengthy illness or injury, the scheduling of required courses only in the evening (conflicting with parenting obligations), etc.
+The Graduate Tax Program will consider policy exceptions in exigent circumstances including but not limited to: lengthy illness or injury, the scheduling of required courses only in the evening (conflicting with parenting obligations), etc.

 NYU Policies